Connecticut Health Foundation Inc

 • Be Patient with Timeline: With quarterly board meetings and a four-month review process, plan your project timeline accordingly.
 Don't apply if you need immediate funding.

-• Emphasize Community Leadership: If your organization is led by people of color or your project centers community voices, highlight this prominently.
-The foundation explicitly supports grassroots organizations led by people of color.
+• Emphasise Community Leadership: If your organisation is led by people of colour or your project centres community voices, highlight this prominently.
+The foundation explicitly supports grassroots organisations led by people of colour.

 • Document Policy Connections: Clearly articulate how your project will influence policy, practice, or systems.
-Whether through advocacy, research, pilot programs, or organizing, show how your work will create change beyond the immediate project participants.
+Whether through advocacy, research, pilot programmes, or organising, show how your work will create change beyond the immediate project participants.

 References